kosua20/Thoth/README.md

 ##TODO:

 - adding support for referenced footnotes
-- adding the generation of sitemap.xml and feed.xml files
+- adding the generation of sitemap.xml ~and feed.xml~ files
 - more keywords and templates options
-- better reliability of the `upload <path> -f` command
+- non synchronized logs when uploading
+- Apple Doc

 ## Authors and Contributors
 Created in Swift using Xcode by [Simon Rodriguez](http://simonrodriguez.fr).